Important Information: Changes to Royal Mail’s Terms and Conditions

 Changes to clause 7.4 of the Royal Mail Scheme for Franking Letters and Parcels 2014

-Royal Mail intend to make changes to the Royal Mail Scheme for Franking Letters and Parcels 2014.
+Royal Mail intends to make changes to the Royal Mail Scheme for Franking Letters and Parcels 2014.
 These changes will be implemented as of September 2017, subject to consultation.

 The changes will mean that any 1st Class mail that is incorrectly segregated and as a result is placed in 2nd Class franking pouches, mail bags or trays, could receive a 2nd Class service.